flyingsl0ths/Concord/README.md

 ### Components

-When defining a `ComponentClass` you need to pass in an id, a name and usually a `populate` function.
+When defining a `ComponentClass` you need to pass in an id, a name, and usually a `populate` function.
 This will fill the Component with values.

 ```lua